u1qqlv/SURVIV.IO-PRO-HACK/README.md

 This is a custom Surviv.io cheat made from scratch to improve your game score.

-## Note: Hack in development!
-No bumpfire/continous fire at the moment
 ## Note: Auto AIM will ignore mouse position, it will shoot to the nearest enemy!
 ## Note: This is not a Chrome Extension - read installation instruction!